A Convenient College Planning Checklist for Freshman Year

 If you do not already have a dream school in mind, start looking up different universities that you have heard of to help figure out what might be a good fit for you.
-Would you be more comfortable in a small or large campus?
+Would you be more comfortable at a small or large campus?
 Do you thrive in competitive or more cooperative environments?
 How close to home do you want to be during college?

 It’s a good idea to talk with alumni of the universities you think you might be interested in to hear about what their experiences were like.
 They can clarify any questions you may have from your research and give you a unique insight into what it is like to attend that university.
 If you can, talk to a wide range of alumni to gauge what sort of things you can do to gain admission.

 To find alumni, look in your local community and see if anyone attended the specific colleges you have in mind.
-You can also go to college fairs and various networking events the university may host throughout the year to speak to the experts.
+You can also go to college fairs and various networking events the university may host throughout the year to speak to experts.
 These events tend to be geared towards juniors and seniors, but most will let freshman and sophomores attend.

 5. Take Care of Yourself While Transitioning to High School